ServusCarolus/tl-switch/README.md

     tl-switch no

 If one changes context in the middle of a session, the search paths will not change.
-One way to tackle that (somewhat) is mentioned in Step 3 above.
+What this means is:

+ 1. If the initial path was /opt/tex/$USER/bin and you run `tl-switch no`, the original path will not find anything and the system distro will work out of `/usr/bin` and `/usr/share/texlive`.
+Invoking `tl-switch yes` will cause the original path to work again and the distro version will not be used.
+ 2. If the initial path was `/usr/bin`, then running `tl-switch yes` will not change $PATH.
+Sourcing `.profile` and the like will work in a terminal window, but only in that terminal window.
+One must exit and restart the session for the path to work in all of the session.
+(Of course, I am assuming that this is an X session started from a graphical session login.)
+ 3. In general, one should first set up the system TeX packages as root.
+After that, have the default TeXlive session in the root account point to the current version of TeXlive.
+When updating system TeXlive packages, first use `tl-switch no` before updating, then revert back to the current TL version.

+See Step 3 above for more on how to tackle these issues.

 # Final Thoughts
 An immediate downside to this method is needing to, e.g., `sudo su` to switch contexts to the superuser before running `tlmgr`.
+Another downside is adding a level of complexity when using different versions and updating packages.
 Its benefits include isolating users from each other and allowing one to change contexts without extensive system modification.
-Yet contexts only should be changed before logging out and back in again to avoid problems.